NHSDigital/ra-sandbox/input/pagecontent/consent-to-share-information.md

 ### Workflow

-If consent is not given, then this will be recorded.
+When consent or dissent is provided by the patient or their advocate, then this will be recorded in a [Consent](https://www.hl7.org/fhir/r4/consent.html) resource.
 If there was previous consent to record adjustments, but the consent is then revoked, then all adjustment records must also be removed.

 <div>
     <img style="max-width: 100%" alt="Consent workflow BPMN diagram." src="consent-to-treatment.svg"/>